elastic/connectors-ruby/docs/CONNECTOR_PROTOCOL.md

                            fields
   description: string;  -> the description of the connector
   error: string;        -> Optional error message
+  features: {
+    filtering_advanced_config: boolean, -> Whether to display filtering advanced config in the Kibana UI
+    filtering_rules: boolean            -> Whether to display filtering rules in the Kibana UI },
   filtering: {          -> Filtering rules
     domain: string,     -> what data domain these rules apply to
     active: {           -> "active" rules are run in jobs.